benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - The render prop pattern is a pretty great pattern
   * Because it piggybacks on regular ol' React
+  * Render props also are a complete replacement of HOCs
+  * They do everything HOCs can do + more
-  * New React 16 APIs started adopting it (React 16 Context for instance)
+  * Even new React 16 APIs started adopting it (React 16 Context for instance)
 - However, there are still a couple of gotchas
 - React `PropTypes` only have `PropTypes.func`
   * There's no public definition of what parameters the function will pass